Adult right whale off Half

 15

-North Pacific Right Whales were seen in he eastern Bering Sea during
+North Pacific Right Whales were seen in the eastern Bering Sea during

 summer 2017 on the International Whaling Commission/Japan POWER